wilds/angular-schema-form-dynamic-select/README.md

 # Feature summary

-The functionality in the different types can be summarized like this, by type:
+The options.items property in form holds the list items(also in the dynamic variants).

+All select types can handle:

+* property mappings
+* filters

 ## strapselect and strapmultiselect
 These types are static, which means that the list of items is statically defined in the form:

-* list items items property in form holds the list items
-* property mapping

 ## strapselectdynamic and strapmultiselectdynamic
 These types are dynamic and fetches their data from different back ends.